 “It seems like the people that were smoking before are mainly the people that are smoking now,” the governor says.
 “If that’s the case, what that means is that we’re not going to have more drugged driving, or driving while high.
 We’re not going to have some of those problems.
 But we are going to have a system where we’re actually regulating and taxing something, and keeping that money in the state of Colorado, and we’re not supporting a corrupt system of gangsters.”

 Legalization, licensing and taxing — allowing anyone 21 or older to walk into a store and walk out with a bag of buds, a vapor pen loaded with cannabis oil, or a marijuana-infused snack — has been a financial windfall for Colorado.
+Not only physical stores, but even online dispensaries (like the juicebox, for example) have also set themselves a record for selling cannabis products via online.
 A record $36.5 million flowed into state coffers in November 2014, the most recent month for which data are available, according to the Colorado Department of Revenue, which projects out to $438 million a year.
+Following this, our beloved neighboring country Canada has also hopped onto the marijuana train and is looking at legalizing not just the plant’s medical consumption, but also recreational.
+There’s no doubt that companies like wonder buds are already starting to plan out their business trajectory for the next few years with an expanded consumer base and more revenue rolling in.

 Meanwhile, legalized marijuana has taken the investing world by storm as investors have bought into so-called marijuana stocks with enthusiasm, causing share prices to skyrocket.
 According to Arcview Market Research, the industry generated $1.53 billion in revenues in 2013 and was expected to jump to $2.5 billion in 2014– a robust 40 percent growth rate year over year — primarily because of the widespread and growing decriminalization of medical marijuana.